Germoe/hit-predictor/project_report.md

 ## 6.1 Dimensionality Reduction (PCA)

 As shown in the inferential statistics section, there are a few features that show correlations with each other that weren't immediately removed as this could've led to loss of valuable information.
 Dimensionality Reduction allows us to distill these features to their intrinsic dimensions (source).
-This is certainly not a cure-all method but can certainly help dealing with situations in which we believe a feature has relevance to some extent but shows some collinearity as in our case (source).
+This is certainly not a cure-all method but can help dealing with situations in which we believe a feature has relevance to some extent but shows some collinearity as in our case (source).

 For this project we're using one of the most popular methods called Principal Component Analysis (PCA).
 One pretty significant catch of this method is that due to the transformations performed we're losing the interpretability of the model.
 This is quite significant for a lot of use-cases as that allows us to learn directly from models.
 In a future iteration I might consider removing the Dimensionality Reduction to improve understandability.

 ![](./notebooks/assets/pca_dimensions.png)

-The above graphic shows the cumulative explained variance ratio and explained variance by Component.
+The above graphic shows the cumulative explained variance ratio and explained variance by component.
 It's not an easy decision as it looks like the largest chunk of information rests in just one component.
 The two other cut-off points are 4 and 6.
 To do our best to avoid overfitting we're using just 4 components.

 ## 6.2 Optimization of Hyperparameters

 In this step we're now splitting our tuning dataset again into train and test data.
-This allows us to find the best parameter for our training set and validate the Hyperparameter performance using the test set without touching the hold-out set and possibly contaminating our test setup.
+This allows us to find the best parameter for our training set and validate the Hyperparameter performance using the test set without touching the hold-out set and possibly contaminating our setup.

 Using the training data and test data, algorithms and evaluation metrics we'll be applying Cross-Validation to find the optimal hyperparameters.